h7k2/holbertonschool-hbnb/part2/README.md

 ---

-## 🌟 **Summary**: This project implements a comprehensive REST API for a BnB platform using Flask, featuring clean architecture with Facade and Repository patterns, managing users, places, reviews, and amenities through a well-structured endpoint system.
+## **Summary**: The project implements a REST API for a BnB platform by use Flask, clean architecture with Facade and Repository, managing users, places, reviews, and amenities through a structured endpoint system.

-# 🧪 HBNB API - Test Report
+# HBNB API - Test Report

-**Date**: October 16, 2025
-**Testing Tools**: cURL, Flask test client
-**Total Endpoints Tested**: 8

 ---